whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

 ### Bamboo Flutes

-> **Already read the Intro/FAQ?** [Jump to the Bamboo store!](/products/bamboo)

-&nbsp;

-**Welcome to the new bamboo flute store!** For many years I’ve had an interest in bamboo flutes, but I never pursued the craft of making them.
-That changed recently and I have been deeply immersed in learning the art of working with bamboo.

 Bamboo is one of the most useful plants on Earth, and it has a millennia long history as being a valued flute-making material in cultures all over the planet.
 Crafting high-quality bamboo flutes is a delightful challenge, because each piece is unique and requires the maker to adapt to its organic nature.

 I strongly encourage anyone interested in a bamboo flute to read through the entire FAQ section presented here first, and also to read my three-part blog on the subject of bamboo flute craft: [Bamboo Journey](/blog/bamboo-journey).